Last updated on March 26th, 2026 at 11:17 am

 - Activities: Many outdoor activities are free, like exploring the fab scenery & watching wildlife

-Shetland has much to offer, so read on for more insights from me 👇
+Shetland has much to offer, so read on for more insights from me or check out accommodation costs right here👇

 Is Shetland Expensive?